rapid7/insightconnect-plugins/rest/help.md

 # Version History

+* 3.0.5 - Fix issue where a null body return on a successful request would crash the plugin
 * 3.0.4 - Update REST plugin title to HTTP Requests
 * 3.0.3 - Add `docs_url` to plugin spec with link to [plugin setup guide](https://insightconnect.help.rapid7.com/docs/rest)
 * 3.0.2 - Update to v3 Python plugin architecture | Support get endpoints returning lists